hombit/freddi/Readme.md

 and require code to be compiled by modern GCC and CLang on Linux.
 Please write unit tests where you can and use `ctest` to check they pass.

-The Python project is specified by `pyproject.toml` (which just lists build requirements), `setup.py` and `MANIFEST.in` files, we use [`scikit-build`](https://scikit-build.readthedocs.io/) as a build system.
+The Python project is specified by `pyproject.toml` (which lists build requirements), `setup.py` and `MANIFEST.in` files, we use [`scikit-build`](https://scikit-build.readthedocs.io/) as a build system.
 `scikit-build` uses Python-related section of `CMakeLists.txt` to build C++